Working with Iterators

 $res = Iterables::some($iterator, $isEven); // true

-This method is useful for quickly verifying if there is at least one element in a collection that meets a certain condition, such as whether the collection contains at least one even number.
+This method is useful for quickly verifying if at least one element in a collection meets a certain condition, for example, whether the collection contains at least one even number.

 See every().